metrorailings/OwlBlog/content/posts/week-3-insights.md

 ## Chiefs @ Ravens

 Ravens cannot play from negative game script.
 Lamar is not a pocket passer - his reads are late and his accuracy needs work.
 Lamar's ability is positively correlated with his team's momentum.

+The Chiefs defense is playing very well at all levels.
+Defensive linemen pressuring Jackson, linebackers reading plays, and and defensive backs executing well enough on man coverage.